Schoolgirl relives moment XL bully dog savaged her before turning on others

 Ms Whitfield’s son, Jack Lis, was attacked by a bully XL named Beast in Caerphilly, South Wales, two years ago.

-Writing on X, previously known as Twitter, Ms Whitfield said: “It’s crazy how this video has gone viral and now politicians are coming out of the woodwork saying how bad it is.
+Writing on Twitter/X, Ms Whitfield said: “It’s crazy how this video has gone viral and now politicians are coming out of the woodwork saying how bad it is.

 “Where were you when my son was killed?
 Where were you when other innocent people were killed?